Local Natives

-Local Natives is an American indie rock band based in Silver Lake, Los Angeles.
-The band consists of Taylor Rice (vocals, guitar), Kelcey Ayer (vocals, keyboards, guitar), Ryan Hahn (guitar, backing vocals), Matt Frazier (drums) and Nik Ewing (bass).
+Local Natives is an American indie rock band formed in Orange County, California, and based in Los Angeles.
+The band currently consists of Taylor Rice (vocals, guitar), Ryan Hahn (guitar, backing vocals), Matthew Frazier (drums) and Nik Ewing (bass, keyboards, vocals).
+Former co-lead vocalist and multi-instrumentalist Kelcey Ayer was a member of the band from its foundation in 2005 until 2024.
+Before taking its current name in 2008, Local Natives was called Cavil at Rest.